ethereumjs/ethereumjs-monorepo/docs/API.md

 <a name="module_sync.Fetcher+handle"></a>

 #### fetcher.handle(message, peer)
-Handler for messages sent from peers.
+Handler for responses from peers.
 Finds and processes the corresponding task using the process() method, and resets peer to an idle state.

 **Kind**: instance method of [<code>Fetcher</code>](#module_sync.Fetcher)